 "Yes.
 He even made several chairs of different sizes in preparation for my growth.
 I think it's all thanks to him that I was able to live comfortably alone."

+さ

 "Chairs?"

 "Yes.
 The chairs we're using now are adult-sized, right?
 There are children's chairs in the storage.
 The ones I used when I was young.
 Though they're too small to use now..."